sofienabseth/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/1 Pneumothorax/Pneumothorax.md

 The history of pneumothorax in the past is important as recurrence is seen in 15-40% cases.
 Recurrence on the contralateral side can also occur.

-On examination, the following findings are noted
+On examination, the following findings are noted:

 * Respiratory discomfort
 * Increased respiratory rate